 I work collecting prayer points for the monthly WEC Pray.
 This role is within the Media and Communications team, and so I also do some writing.

-Having heard about WEC from the church I grew up in, I signed up as a Partner because I wanted to be involved with mission.
+Having heard about WEC from the church I grew up in, I signed up as a Partner because I wanted to be involved with cross-cultural ministry.
 WEC provided me with the opportunity to use my degree (English Language & Linguistics) in a role that supports and facilitates WEC missionaries in action.

 The values of WEC – faith, holiness, sacrifice, and fellowship – really resonated with me, and I felt they had a vision I wanted to be part of: to bring the gospel to the unreached.